Workforce, training and education

 East Midlands

-Interested in becoming an Educational Supervisor
+Interested in becoming a GP Educational Supervisor?

-Recognition as an Educational Supervisor
+Approval as a Midlands GP Educational Supervisor

 2. You will receive an email confirming receipt of your application.
 Complete the Multi-professional Educator Approval (M-PEAT) self-assessment form (which will be attached to your email confirmation), and return it to the Associate Dean who will review your application (who will also be copied into your email confirmation).